geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 ```

 In the command above we used the `--rm` option which means the container will be deleted when you exit.
-If that is not the intent and you want to delete it later at your own convenience.
+If that is not the intent, and you want to delete it later at your own convenience.
 Use the following `docker run` command.

 ```bash
 docker run --name go-dev -it geneontology/go-devops-base:tools-jammy-0.4.4  /bin/bash